awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 If you do not provide a keypair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the worker node bootstrap script, such as extra kubelet arguments\.
 For more information, view the bootstrap script usage information at [https://github\.com/awslabs/amazon\-eks\-ami/blob/master/files/bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)
    + **VpcId**: Select the ID for the VPC that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
-   + **NodeSecurityGroup**: Select the security group that was created for your Linux worker node group in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
-If your Linux worker nodes have more than one security group attached to them, choose one, but then you must manually attach the other security groups to your Windows node group instances after the stack has finished creating\.
+   + **NodeSecurityGroups**: Select the security group that was created for your Linux worker node group in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
+If your Linux worker nodes have more than one security group attached to them \(for example, if the Linux worker node group was created with `eksctl`\), specify all of them here\.
    + **Subnets**: Choose the subnets that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
 If you created your VPC using the steps described at [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your worker nodes to launch into\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.